paneltime/paneltime_gui/README.txt

-Paneltime
+paneltimegui

 Author: Espen Sirnes
 Version: 1.1.6

-A GUI interface for the paneltime package
+This is a GUI for paneltime